ACCTING 2502 - Accounting Method

 - Assessment must maintain academic standards.

-SubmissionAll but one assessment is either invigilated tests/exams or online test.
-The Assignment is to be submitted through MyUni.
+SubmissionAll assessment is to be undertaken or submitted through MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme: